acm-projects/Nostalgio/README.md

 * Audio recognition: recognizes songs in the area and adds it to your memories for that location.
 * Augmented Reality (AR) integration (AR trails that guide users through a city or location with music suggestions popping up at different spots.
 As users walk along the trail, they can experience the music history associated with each landmark.)
+* Social aspect: can comment and interact with other users (see their memory map, react to what they're listening to)